PKEuS/LCppC/readme.md

 ## Manual

 A manual (for mainline cppcheck) is available online.
-It should be mostly compatible with this version: https://cppcheck.sourceforge.net/manual.pdf
+It should be mostly compatible with this Lean Cppcheck: https://cppcheck.sourceforge.net/manual.pdf

 ## Compiling

-Any C++11 compiler should work.
-For compilers with partial C++11 support it may work.
-If your compiler has the C++11 features that are available in Visual Studio 2013 / GCC 4.6 then it will work.
+Any modern C++ compiler should work.
+If your compiler has the C++11 features that are available in Visual Studio 2019 / GCC 10 then it will work.

 To build the GUI, you need Qt.